THEREALUNREAL/THEREALUNREAL.github.io/_posts/2019-11-07-OffsetChallenge.markdown

 bannerimg: /images/logo_offset.png
 ---

-Commissioned work for an E-Sports org made in collaboration with my great friend _Johan "Birjolaxew" Fagerberg (programmer)_ and _Tomás Viegas (sound designer)_.
-This level is made to put the players aim and movement skills to the test.
+Offset Challenge is a time trial map that tests players' aim and movement skills.
 It's available on the
-<a href="https://steamcommunity.com/sharedfiles/filedetails/?id=19092261">Steam Workshop</a> and it was played on XLGamesWorld in Lisbon during the 4 days of the event on the ASUS main stage.
+<a href="https://steamcommunity.com/sharedfiles/filedetails/?id=19092261">Steam Workshop</a> for download, with over 75.000 subscriptions.

+The level was also featured on the ASUS main stage of the biggest lan event in Portugal, _XLGamesWorld_ in Lisbon during the 4 days of the event with prizes for the best results.

+This was commissioned by E-Sports organization _Offset_, and was made in collaboration with my great friends _Johan "Birjolaxew" Fagerberg (programmer)_ and _Tomás Viegas (sound designer)_.

 <hr>